Furukawa Electric Group’s Sustainability

 Mar.
 2023–Mar.
 2024 Established FEG Purpose

-Nov.
+Management Committee Nov.
 2018–May 2019 Formulated the FEG Vision 2030

 Nov.
 2018–Sept.
 2020 Identified material issues and disclosed them

-April 2019 Revised the FEG CSR Code of Conduct
+Apr.
+2019 Revised the FEG CSR Code of Conduct

-July.–Aug.
+July–Aug.
 2021 Established the FEG Basic Policy on Sustainability

-September 2022 Established the FEG Responsible Minerals Sourcing Policy
+Sept.
+2022 Established the FEG Responsible Minerals Sourcing Policy

 Sept.
 2022–Mar.
 2024 Established the FEG Purpose

-Sustainability-related Opportunities and Risk Management
+Risk Management

 The handling status of material issues on revenue opportunities and risks and the progress on sustainability indicators are reported and shared to the Board of Directors and Sustainability Committee semiannually.
 In addition, the General Manager of Corporate Sustainability Office regularly (twice a year in principle) holds a dialogue on the progress of material issues and sustainability indicators, the validity of sustainability indicators and targets, and other issues with each division in charge, and encourages a division that is not expected to meet the target to set and implement handling measures and improvement measures.

-<Estabulishment of the Business Portfolio Review Committee>
+Establishment of the Business Portfolio Review Committee

-To strengthen and create businesses through a focus on capital efficiency, we have established the Business Portfolio Review Committee since FY2022 with the aim of promoting business portfolio transformation with an emphasis on capital efficiency.
-The Business Portfolio Review Committee, composed of the General Manager of the Strategy Division as chair, the General Manager of the Finance & Accounting Division as vice chair and the General Manager of Global Marketing Sales Division, deliberates on important matters related to business portfolio transformation, such as the positioning of each business in the Medium-term Management Plan, makes proposals and reports to the Management Committee.
-The General Manager of the Corporate Planning Department is in charge of the secretariat, and it is held three times a year in principle.
-In FY2023, we started examining our desired business portfolio to achieve the Vision 2030, and we continue to work to materialize the Vision 2030.
+We established the Business Portfolio Review Committee as an organization to promote the transformation of the business portfolio with an emphasis on capital efficiency since FY2022.
+Business Portfolio Review Committee, composed of the General Manager of Strategy Division (chaired), the General Manager of Finance & Accounting Division (vice-chaired), and the General Manager of Global Marketing Sales Division.
+This committee deliberates key matters related to the transformation of our business portfolio, including the positioning of each business under the 2025 Medium-Term Plan, and reports or makes proposals to the Management Committee.
+The General Manager of Corporate Planning Department serves as the secretariat/organizer, and the committee generally meets three times a year.

 DFF Inc., サステナビリティ推進室